 School pets

-They were adopted from 'Fresh start for hens' who are a charity that provide safe and loving homes for hens who are no longer needed by commercial farms.
+Our feathered friends were adopted from 'Fresh start for hens' who are a charity that provide safe and loving homes for hens who are no longer needed by commercial farms.
+We have been able to give them a great opportunity here at school.

 They help to teach our children kindness, empathy and understanding as they navigate how to care for an animal.
 Our children love to visit our chickens.

 Bailey is a Pointer/Labrador cross.
 He is Mrs Ward's dog.
 He occasionally visits school.
 He stays in Mrs Ward's office for most of the day but will pop out for regular toilet breaks.
 He doesn't interact with children in school - unless walking past.
 He supports the office as a well-being companion.
-He is friendly and very soppy and loves cuddles.
+He is friendly, loves cuddles and pinching tennis balls.

 When he is in school, Mrs Ward puts this sign on her door so that we know when Bailey is in school.